 Nader Hayaux has a management board of four, which is re-elected every two years.
 Name partner Hans Goebel is the current managing partner, while fellow name partner Michell Nader held the title for 10 years before that.
 The firm also counts on a chief operating officer (COO), which has helped organise the firm’s finances.
 The COO, who previously was a treasurer at a public company, has also helped the company deploy AI software and cybersecurity technology.

 A series of committees running throughout the firm are a valuable support network for lawyers.
 Highlights include a life and career committee, through which the firm’s management meets with associates twice a year to monitor their professional development and measure their progress at the firm.
 Associates are also assigned mentors to help measure their career track.
 Nader Hayaux’s diversity and inclusion committee is also well-established.
 The network aims to increase the representation of women and minority groups at the firm.
 Thanks to the committee, the firm recently introduced more flexible arrangements for female members of the firm that have female responsibilities.
 The firm hired its third female partner in 2021, while around a third of its associates are women.
 The recent addition of a sustainability and environmental, social and corporate governance working group has helped the firm incorporate environmental, social and governance goals into its business decisions.

 Nader Hayaux is headquartered in Mexico City.
-Interestingly, this is the only firm listed in the Mexican chapter with a London office, which allows for direct reach to the City’s law firms and financial institutions, as well as the capital’s insurance industry.
-From London, Nader Hayaux can also target infrastructure work from companies in the UK and Spain.
+It is worth noting that is the only firm listed in the Mexican chapter with a London office, which provides a direct line of communication to UK firms as well as the capital’s insurance and financial institutions.
+Nader Hayaux also rubs shoulders with key infrastructure clients in London.